joshbegley/nyt-latest/previous.md

 `A name that could call to mind Hitler is judged offensive.`\
 https://www.nytimes.com/2026/09/25/sports/horse-racing/horse-name-austrian-painter-hitler.html

-**Supreme Court Allows Expansive Voter Screening Tool Ahead of Midterms**\
+**Supreme Court Allows Expansive Federal Database for Voter Screening**\
-`Critics of the Trump administration system to monitor the citizenship status of voters had raised alarms about privacy and improper voter purges.`\
+`Critics of a citizenship database built by the Trump administration have raised alarms about privacy and improper voter purges.`\
 https://www.nytimes.com/2026/09/25/us/politics/supreme-court-citizenship-voter-lists.html

 **Victor Miller, Screenwriter for ‘Friday the 13th,’ Dies at 86**\